MaterializeInc/datagen/README.md

 Options:
   -V, --version             output the version number -s, --schema <char>       Schema file to use
-  -f, --format <char>       The format of the produced data (choices: "json", "avro", "sql", default: "json") -n, --number <char>       Number of records to generate.
+  -f, --format <char>       The format of the produced data (choices: "json", "avro", "postgres", default: "json") -n, --number <char>       Number of records to generate.
 For infinite records, use -1 (default: "10") -c, --clean               Clean (delete) Kafka topics and schema subjects previously created -dr, --dry-run            Dry run (no data will be produced to Kafka)